 Seasonal statistical fluctuations

-Even if a site's audience size is not susceptible to seasonal fluctuations and the interests of its audience remain constant, you could still begin to show theme-based ads that advertise seasonal products, for example, right before gender-based holidays like International Woman's Day or Father's Day.
+Even if a site's audience size is not susceptible to seasonal fluctuations and the interests of its audience remain constant, you could still begin to show content-based ads that advertise seasonal products, for example, right before gender-based holidays like International Woman's Day or Father's Day.
 This could lead to an increased CTR and price-per-click on your site and, as a result, increased revenue.
 Also during the long Christmas/New Year and May holiday seasons, when the total number of internet users decreases, prices-per-click can significantly drop.
 During this period, many advertisers disable their ad platforms, which leads to a temporary drop in revenue for your ad platforms.